Code-Institute-Submissions/Dgoodwin92-shuffle-fitness-ms4_NovResub/README.md

 * [5.**Deployment**](#5-deployment)
 * [6.**Credits**](#6-credits)
 * [7**Acknowledgements**](#7-acknowledgements)

+This is a full-stack web application using Django framework alongside HTML, CSS, Python and JavaScript.

+This application is for a fictional fitness and nutrition company called Shuffle Fitness.
+The application will allow users to select an fitness subsrciption that suits them, they will be able to set-up payment using stripe.
+The user will need to create an account to be able to access paid for material, the user will also be able to rate the material that they have purchased.
+Some other features that this site will use are confirmation emails, CRUD for the admin to create new content and control the database.

+This webpage is for educational purposes and the stripe functionality will only accept test card details.

+* To use the stripe card payment please use the following card information:
+    * Card Number: 4242 4242 4242 4242
+    * Any Date or you can use: 04/24
+    * Any CVV Number

 ## 1. **UX**
 Overview of the UX design including the wireframse which have been created as a foundation for the site.